p-martinho/DeveloperTools/README.md

 # PMart.DeveloperTools

-This set of libraries and applications provides different tools useful for the developers.
-The tools can also be used in .NET applications.
+This set of libraries and applications provides different simple tools that may be useful for developers.
+The tools can also be used in .NET applications, they are available as NuGet packages.

 ## NuGet Packages